kubecolor/kubecolor/README.md

 kubectl: kubectl # path to kubectl executable
 preset: dark # color theme preset
 objFreshThreshold: 0 # ages below this uses theme.data.durationfresh coloring
-pager:
-  enabled: false # whether to use a pager
+paging: always # whether to pipe supported subcommands to a pager ("always" or "never")
-  cmd: # command to run as pager
+pager: # the command to use as pager; default uses $PAGER, less, or more

 # Color theme options
 theme: